andrewmoise/grits/README.md

 Hopefully this all gives the flavor of the intent.
 When you're done, hit Ctrl-C on the backend and the server should shut down cleanly.
 If it hangs because it can't unmount the FUSE mount, just end the processes that are keeping the FUSE mount busy and then unmount it yourself, and the shutdown should continue from there.

 And yes it's on the roadmap to make it runnable via systemctl, and file permissions so that not everyone can see and edit `//sites/{your server}/dev`.
-Both of them would be good to add.
+Both of those things would be good to add.

 ## How It Works

-So nomenclature wise, the system is split into two coordinating pieces:
+Nomenclature-wise, the system is split into two cooperating pieces:

-* **Grits** is a backend which provides a read-writable space with useful primitives for sharing and replicating content, and serves web sites based on that content
+* **Grits** is the backend which provides a read-writable space with useful primitives for sharing and replicating content, and serves web sites based on that content
-* **Gimbal** is a frontend which provides a Unix-like shell and "window manager" of sorts that runs in the browser and can do operations on the filesystem
+* **Gimbal** is the frontend which provides a Unix-like shell and "window manager" of sorts that runs in the browser and can do operations on the filesystem

-### Filesystem (Grits)
+### Backend Piece (Grits)

 The "filesystem" here is specifically constructed with operating principles that are useful to Gimbal-style apps, as well as general file replication operations that are useful for any static content.
 It is implemented as a Merkle tree, which provides several advantages: